 Frozen plant based food can form a large part of a vegan diet, for those who don't eat their fresh veggies fast enough and are left with a fridge full of food they can't use.
 I personally buy very little fresh as I know it will go to waste.
 With that in mind I take a look at the benefits of buying frozen foods over fresh.

-You can buy them in bulk- Fresh vegetables with go off if you don't make a conscious effort to use them up, but you can buy a trolley full of frozen veg if you only shop fortnightly or monthly and stock up your freezer.
+You can buy them in bulk- Fresh vegetables will go off if you don't make a conscious effort to use them up, but you can buy a trolley full of frozen veg if you only shop fortnightly or monthly and stock up your freezer.